mateja82/unicorn/README.md

 You can find all the information about Unicorn Pursuit and Unicorn Workshop [on Mats Cloud](https://www.matscloud.com/docs/).

-**Please feel free to start your Cloud Ninja journey, contribute if you want, and give feedback so we can improve**
+**Please feel free to start your Cloud Ninja journey, contribute if you want, and give feedback so we can improve**.

+## Requirements & Dev Environment

+You can find all the requirements, and how to build your Dev environment [here](https://www.matscloud.com/docs/dev-environment/).
+Based on the technology that interests you most, you may not need to install the entire set of tools.